brentyi/jaxls/README.md

 Current limitations:

-- Linear solves are restricted to a preconditioned conjugate gradient approach.
-  Much slower than direct methods (eg sparse Cholesky) when problems are ill-conditioned.
 - JIT compilation adds significant startup overhead.
 This could likely be optimized (for example, by specifying more analytical Jacobians) but is mostly unavoidable with JAX/XLA.
-Currently limits online applications.
+Limits applications for systems that are online or require dynamic graph alterations.
 - Python >=3.7 only, due to features needed for generic types.

 ---